Is Your Dog Pooping Blood? Causes & Actions

 If you’ve found blood in your dog’s poop, don’t panic — but don’t ignore it either.

-Bloody dog poop is actually quite common and sometimes just a fluke.
-The cause of blood in dog poop can be something mild and treatable or something serious that requires an ER visit.
+A dog pooping blood is actually quite common and sometimes just a fluke.
+(Think occasional red streaks in the stool, not something from out of a horror movie.)
+Blood in your dog’s stool could be caused by something mild and treatable or something serious that requires an ER visit.
 The difference usually lies in the amount of blood, the color of the blood, and any accompanying symptoms.

-If your dog is pooping large amounts of blood or is having constant bloody diarrhea and appears lethargic or is vomiting, you should take them to the nearest emergency vet right away.
+If your dog is pooping large amounts of blood, vomiting, having constant bloody diarrhea, or appears lethargic, you should take them to the nearest emergency vet right away.
 If your dog has pooped a small amount of blood and is otherwise acting perfectly normal, a call to your primary vet should suffice.

 In either case, it’s always a good idea to: